ocup0311/NOTE/FrontEnd/React/src/code/fiber.types.ts.md

   // The resolved function/class/ associated with this fiber.
   type: any

+  // The Fiber to return to after finishing processing this one.
+  // This is effectively the parent, but there can be multiple parents (two)
+  // so this is only the parent of the thing we're currently processing.
+  // It is conceptually the same as the return address of a stack frame.
+  return: Fiber | null

   // Singly Linked List Tree Structure.
   child: Fiber | null